johntruckenbrodt/pyroSAR/docs/source/general/DEM.rst

 Next to the advantage of supporting the antimeridian case, the file list approach might also be preferred for the coverage of the output mosaic.
 The mosaic created from a VRT covers exactly the EPSG:4326 extent of the input geometry plus buffer.
-The mosaic created from the file list will cover the bounding box of the extent of the input geometry plus buffer projected to ``t_srs``:
+The mosaic created from the file list will cover the bounding box of the ``t_srs``-projected extent of the input geometry plus buffer:

 .. tab-set::
     :sync-group: dem_prep